Nerea Calvillo

-Nerea Calvillo (Madrid, 7 March 1973) is a Spanish architect who investigates the intersection between architecture, science and technology, as well as feminist studies, new materials and urban political ecology.
+Nerea Calvillo (Madrid, 7 March 1973) is a Spanish architect and researcher who investigates the intersection between architecture, science and technology, as well as feminist studies, new materials and urban political ecology.
 Specialized in the research of the visual representation of air in the atmosphere, she constructs graphic diagrams for the visualization of invisible microscopic agents in the air and thus influences the improvement of air quality.
 This project is called "In the Air".
+In 2023, Columbia university published the essay Aeropolis, Queering Air in Toxixpolluted Worlds.

 Education

 She studied architecture at the Superior Technical School of Architecture of Madrid (ETSAM), where she received her PhD in 2014 with outstanding cum laude with the thesis "Sensing Aeropolis".
 She obtained the Poiesis Fellowship from New York University.
 With the Fulbright scholarship, she studied in New York, graduating from the Master of Science in Advanced Architectural Design, MSAAD, at Columbia University in New York.

 She continued her research in the air quality data with a Fellowship at the Goldsmiths University of London.